arduino-libraries/Arduino_NetworkConfigurator/README.md

 * `Arduino MKR WiFi 1010`: short the pin 7 to GND until the led turns off
 * `Arduino GIGA R1 WiFi`: short the pin 7 to GND until the led turns off
 * `Arduino Nano RP2040 Connect`: short the pin 2 to 3.3V until the led turns off
+* `Arduino Portenta H7`: short the pin 0 to GND until the led turns off
+* `Arduino Portenta C33`: short the pin 0 to GND until the led turns off
 * Other boards: short the pin 2 to GND until the led turns off
+* `Portenta Machine Control`: currently the reset procedure is not available

+### More on the reconfiguration pin
+Internally, the pin indicated in the procedure is set as `INPUT_PULLUP` (except for `Arduino Opta` ) and it's attached to an ISR fired on every change of the pin's status.

+In order to be notified when the ISR is fired, it's possible to register a callback function using the function `NetworkConfigurator.addReconfigurePinCallback(callback)`.
+Please take the example as reference.

+### Change the reconfiguration pin
+In order to change the default pin for resetting the board, it's possible to use the function `NetworkConfigurator.setReconfigurePin(your_pin)` specifying the new pin.
+The pin must be in the list of digital pins usable for interrupts.
+Please refer to the Arduino documentation for more details: https://docs.arduino.cc/language-reference/en/functions/external-interrupts/attachInterrupt/

+### Disable the reconfiguration feature
+In order to disable the reconfiguration procedure, use this function in the sketch `NetworkConfigurator.setReconfigurePin(DISABLE_PIN)`

 ## Configurator Agents
 The library provides a set of *Configurator Agents* that added as plug-in to the sketch handle the communication between the Arduino Network Configurator and an external client ([*Arduino IoT App*](https://cloud.arduino.cc/iot-remote-app/) and Arduino IoT Cloud) for configuring the board.